 Bear Mountain by Mount Redoubt via Depot Creek in Chilliwacks / 熊山

-Bear Mountain by Mount Redoubt overlooks Indian Creek in North Cascades National Park.
-One can reach this obscure peak by Chilliwack River via Depot Creek Trail.
-Moreover, the notable Picket Range spans near the south.
+Bear Mountain, located near Mount Redoubt, towers above Indian Creek within the North Cascades National Park.
+One of the ways to reach this obscure peak is via the Chilliwack River and the Depot Creek Trail.
+Meanwhile, near the south, the notable Picket Range spans the horizon.

 Bear Mountain from Tradition Peak